7 of the Best Vegetables for Aquaponics (And How to Care for Them)

 Aquaponics is an ecosystem, and with anything it takes time to learn how it works.
 So, sit back and binge watch my 'how to' playlist and the 'Water Quality Made Simple' Playlist, and learn the next steps in your aquaponics system as you create the ecosystem.

-Here are the next 2 videos I recommend you watching to create your ecosystem ~ before you add any fish
+Here are the next 2 videos I recommend you watch to create your ecosystem ~ before you add any fish.

 How Aquaponics Works as an Ecosystem